Is Atlas, Worth Playing?

 Is There Any Mature Content?

-Atlas is rated PEGI 16 and contains the following:
+Atlas is rated PEGI 16+ and contains:

-• Gore.
+• Gore

 • Violence